Denver Alimony / Modify Maintenance

 As with the original determination of maintenance by the Court, the standard is rather subjective and smart advocacy by your attorney along with convincing facts is required to convince the court that a change is warranted.
 Knowing the tendency of the family law court judges is also an important part of developing the right strategy for a Modification of Maintenance.

-If you would like to ask one of our attorneys a question about modifying maintenance or skip that step andcome in for a consultation, we encourage you to do so sooner rather than later.
 The longer you wait to speak with a Colorado family law attorney the higher your chances are of inadvertently giving up your legal rights.